-Rev. Earl W. Koteen, whom BFUU ordained, is our Community Minister for Climate Justice.
-He also serves as the Consulting Minister for Climate Justice with Unitarian Universalist (UU) Justice Ministry of California and is on the board of UU Ministry for Earth and the steering committee of CA Interfaith Power & Light.
-Before entering the ministry, Earl had a 30-year career in strategic planning, organizational development, and human resources.
+Rev. Earl W. Koteen, whom BFUU ordained, is our Community Minister for Environmental Justice.
+He is also Environmental Justice Minister at the UU Ministry for Earth and serves on several boards and the steering committees Before entering the ministry, Earl had a 30-year career in strategic planning, organizational development, and human resources.
 He's a lifelong UU, who grew up in the All Souls Unitarian Church in DC.
 He has two adult daughters.

 Rev. Elena Rose Vera